frozanna/KidsEnroll/.ai/api-plan.md

 - **Rule:** New parents must add at least one child before accessing other features
 - **Implementation:**
   - Check children count on protected parent endpoints
-  - Return 403 Forbidden with onboarding required message if no children exist
   - Redirect to child creation flow

 #### 2. Enrollment Capacity Check (US-006)